 - In Katawa Shoujo, athlete Emi wears this expression when she's running, and the protagonist describes it in great length, as he finds that change from her standard, softer expressions fascinating.

-- Ash of Misfile has one when s/he is about to show the driver's ahead of her/him why the title King of the Mountain still belongs to Ash.
+- Ash of Misfile has one when they are about to show the drivers ahead of them why the title of King of the Mountain still belongs to Ash.

 - Isabel of Paranatural may enjoy fighting a little too much.
 But if she stops smiling, something is very wrong.

 - The boxers of Star Impact often throw these around during fights, but bonus points go to Urchin here, as he winds up for a counter to knock down Aster.

 - Rival hero/villain pair, Airstrike and The Hourglass, of Wake of the Clash both engage in battle with wide, confident grins.
 Both of them are used to fighting for the spectacle of it, though each of their cocksure attitudes likely contribute heavily to their smiling faces.